Thursday, September 24, 2015

 Of course there are all manner of dining choices.
 Well, you know I'm going to find budget eats.
 Right down the street, about 4 short blocks away. is where I went the most: the Rainbow Drive-In.

-It's a locals hangout for cheap plate lunches and more.
+It's a local hangout for cheap plate lunches and more.
 Amy tried the Mixed Plate of BBQ Beef, Mahi Mahi fish fillet, a slab of Boneless Chicken, plus 2 scoops of Rice and 1 scoop of Macaroni Salad, all for the price of $8.25.
 What a deal!

 Click on photo to read menu item descriptions.